joebew42/joebew42.github.io/_posts/2019-12-18-ubuntu-on-acer-predator.markdown

 - Choose `Try Ubuntu without installing (safe graphics)`
 - Once Ubuntu is started, be sure you have an Internet connection (so that during the installation process it will fetch all the updates)
 - Press the icon `Install` (remember to check the boxes to install the third-party and proprietaries drivers, they are needed for the NVIDIA video card.)
-- **I removed all the Windows related partitions, and decided to have only Ubuntu on this laptop, no dual-boot.
-So, from this point proceed at your own risk!**
+- **I removed all the Windows related partitions, and chose to have only Ubuntu on this laptop, no dual-boot!**
 - Once the installation is over, just restart the laptop :)

 ### 5. Post installation Issues